nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 subtract n/carrot a/100
 ____________________________________________________
 Got it.
-This 100.0 kg has been subtracted from Carrot
+100.0 kg has been subtracted from Carrot
 ____________________________________________________
 ```